saracasam/girlset-ai-at-your-fingertips/README.md

 ## License
 - **Original Girlset materials** © 2025 Sara Jameel — licensed under **CC BY 4.0**.
 - **Adapted content from third parties** is used with permission and may carry different terms.
-See attributions in `activities/` and the slides.